rzk-lang/sHoTT/src/simplicial-hott/08-covariant.rzk.md

 ```

 We show that for each `v : C y`, the map `covariant-uniqueness` is an
 equivalence.
-This follows from the fact that the total spaces (summed over
+This follows from the fact that the total types (summed over
 `v : C y`) of both sides are contractible.

 ```rzk title="RS17, Lemma 8.15"